hyrise/hyrise/README.md

 ## Building and Tooling

+It is highly recommended to perform out-of-source build, i.e. creating a separate directory for the build.
+Advisable names for this directory would be `cmake-build-{debug,release}`, depending on the build type.
+Withing this directory call `cmake ..` to configure the build.
+Subsequent calls to CMake, e.g. when adding files to the build will not be necessary, the generated Makefiles will take care of that.

-### compiler choice
+### Compiler choice
-You can specify the compiler via `premake4 --compiler=clang||gcc`

-On linux you have to utilize make's `-R` flag if your choice does not equal your default compiler
+CMake will default to your system's default compiler.
+To use a different one, call like `cmake -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ ..` in a clean build directory.

-### build
+### Build
-`premake4 && make -j`
+Simply call `make -j*`, where `*` denotes the number of threads to use.

 Usually debug binaries are created.
-To activate release builds use `make config=release`
+To configure a mint build directory for a release build call CMake like `cmake -DCMAKE_BUILD_TYPE=Release`

-### lint (is also automatically triggerd before git commit)
+### lint
-`premake4 lint` (Google's cpplint is used which needs python 2.7)
+`./scripts/lint.sh` (Google's cpplint is used which needs python 2.7)

-### format (is also automatically triggered with make)
+### format
-`premake4 format`
+`./scripts/format.sh`

-### testing (is also automatically triggered before git commit)
+### testing
-`make test` executes all available tests
+`make opossumTest` builds all available tests
-The binary can be executed with `./build/test`
+The binary can be executed with `./opossumTest`

 ### coverage
-`make -j coverage` will print a summary to the command line and create detailed html reports at ./coverage/index.html
+`./scripts/coverage.sh <build dir>` will print a summary to the command line and create detailed html reports at ./coverage/index.html

 *Supports only clang on MacOS and only gcc on linux*

 ### AddressSanitizer
-`make -j asan` will build OpossumDB with enabled AddressSanitizer options and execute all available tests.
+`make opossumAsan` will build OpossumDB with enabled AddressSanitizer options and execute all available tests.
 It will fail on the first detected memory error and will print a summary.
 To convert addresses to actual source code locations, make sure llvm-symbolizer is installed (included in llvm package) and is available in `$PATH`.
 To specify a custom location for the symbolizer, set `$ASAN_SYMBOLIZER_PATH` to the path of the executable.
 This seems to work out of the box on macOS - If not, make sure to have llvm installed.

 ## Naming convention for gtest macros: